-- 123 Currently, entities often disclose unusual or similarly described expenses and income in order to exclude them from information about underlying or normalised earnings.
+- 131 Currently, entities often disclose unusual or similarly described expenses and income in order to exclude them from information about underlying or normalised earnings.
 However, users of financial statements express concerns that the way entities provide this information varies significantly.
-It is often not clear how or why items have been identified as unusual. - 124 EFRAG therefore acknowledges that information about unusual items is relevant for users of financial statements and that currently there is diversity in practice on how entities provide such information.
-EFRAG notes the findings of ESMA Report On the use of Alternative Performance Measures and on the compliance with ESMA's APM Guidelines (ESMA32-334-150) (ESMA APM Report).
+It is often not clear how or why items have been identified as unusual. - 132 EFRAG therefore acknowledges that information about unusual items is relevant for users of financial statements and that currently there is diversity in practice on how entities provide such information.
+EFRAG notes the findings of ESMA Report On the use of Alternative Performance Measures and on the compliance with ESMA APM Guidelines (ESMA32-334-150) (ESMA APM Report).
 In its report, ESMA points to the most common adjustments to the APMs items are restructuring and impairment costs.
+EFRAG notes, however, that the ESMA APM Report only covers entities that are required to apply ESMA APM Guidelines2.